Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Limiting normal curvature

-which is called the {\it signed area element\/} defined in \cite{SUY} and \cite{SUY3}.
-If the ambient space is the Euclidean $3$-space $\R^3$, the Gauss map $\nu$ takes values in the unit sphere $S^2$, and one can easily check that $K\,d \hat A$ coincides with the pull-back of the area element of $S^2$ by $\nu$ under the assumption that $f$ is a frontal (cf.\ \cite[Lemma 3.10 (c)]{SUY3}), where $K$ is the Gaussian curvature of $f$.
-In particular, $K\,d \hat A$ can be smoothly extended across the singular set. \end{rem}
+which is called the {\it signed area element\/} of $f$ defined in \cite{SUY} and \cite{SUY3}.
+If the ambient space is the Euclidean $3$-space $\R^3$, the Gauss map $\nu$ takes values in the unit sphere $S^2$.
+By the Weingarten formula, we have